aclysma/rafx/README.md

 ([Tokio >= 0.2.14 hangs](https://github.com/tokio-rs/tokio/issues/2390))

 Running in release reduces logging and disables vulkan validation.
+The first time it will load more slowly because it has to import the assets, including a GLTF mesh with large textures.

+The demo uses SDL2 and in debug mode, vulkan validation.
+If you have trouble running the demo, please check that dependencies for both SDL2 and vulkan are available.

 ## Features